apache/directory-fortress-core/README.txt

 - This must be done when OpenLDAP is not installed with the Fortress QUICKSTART package.

-- The 'init-config' ant target on this project will substitute parameters found in 'build.properties' into their proper location.
+- The 'init-config' ant target and install maven target will substitute parameters found in 'build.properties' into their proper location.

 - For newcomers just trying to learn the ropes the defaults usually work.

 - unless you know what you are doing, never change ant substitution parameters within the properties.
 These are are anything inside and including '${}'.  i.e. ${param1}.

 a.
+Copy $FORTRESS_HOME/build.properties.example to build.properties

+b.
 Edit the $FORTRESS_HOME/build.properties file.

-b.
+c.
 Set the LDAP Host and port properties.
 Either a valid host name or IP address can be used.
 If you are running the build.xml script from same platform as your are running OpenLDAP, localhost will do: host=localhost port=389

-c.
+d.
 Set the suffix name and domain component.
 For example suffix.name=example + suffix.dc=com will = 'dc=example,dc=com'.
 suffix.name=example
 suffix.dc=com

-d.
+e.
 Set the administrative LDAP connection pool parameters:

 # Set the encryption key value used as key for encryption/decryption commands for fortress-core ldap service account passwords.
 crypto.prop=abcd12345